 I could not believe mine ears.
 I sayt, “But I saw her not long since.”

 “All saw her not long since,” sayt her grown daughter.
-“But the barn is mine now.”
+“But this barn is mine now.”

 At first they thought he meant his mother.
+Or our Earl’s.
 Then they understood my sister’s sleep had been her last.

 When first I came to this place, how joyed I was to learn she lived near.